Wave-particle duality of many-body quantum states: Introduction

 \section{Introduction}

 The coexistence of wave- and particle-like features in the behavior of quantum objects lies at the very heart of quantum theory \cite{Bohr-QM-1935} and has been contemplated since Bohr's and Einstein's early debate on the double-slit experiment \cite{Bohr-DE-1949}.
 According to Bohr, ``\textit{evidence obtained under different experimental conditions cannot be comprehended within a single picture, but must be regarded as complementary in the sense that only the totality of the phenomena exhausts the possible information about the objects}''~\cite{Bohr-DE-1949}.
-Quantitative expressions of this statement in terms of wave-particle complementarity relations \cite{Wootters-CD-1979,Greenberger-SW-1988,Mandel-CI-1991,Jaeger-TI-1995,Englert-FV-1996,Duerr-QW-2001,Bimonte-CQ-2003,Bimonte-ID-2003,Englert-WP-2008,Siddiqui-TS-2015,Bera-DQ-2015,Bagan-RB-2016,Coles-CF-2016,Qureshi-WP-2017,Bagan-DG-2018} and their experimental confirmation for ever larger single quantum objects \cite{Duerr-FV-1998,Mei-CD-2001,Peng-IC-2003,Hornberger-CD-2003,Hackermueller-DM-2004,Arndt-PL-2005,Schwindt-QW-1999,Jacques-DC-2008,Yuan-ED-2018} unambiguously consolidate the fundamental status of complementarity on the single-particle level.
-Furthermore, these complementarity relations constitute a cornerstone of our modern understanding of decoherence as the consequence of the availability of which-way information -- or of the manifestation of an object's particle character -- in quantum dynamical processes.
+Quantitative expressions of this statement in terms of wave-particle complementarity relations \cite{Wootters-CD-1979,Greenberger-SW-1988,Mandel-CI-1991,Jaeger-TI-1995,Englert-FV-1996,Duerr-QW-2001,Bimonte-CQ-2003,Bimonte-ID-2003,Englert-WP-2008,Siddiqui-TS-2015,Bera-DQ-2015,Bagan-RB-2016,Coles-CF-2016,Qureshi-WP-2017,Bagan-DG-2018} weight which-way information against fringe visibility in interferometric settings.
+Confirmed by experimental evidence for ever larger single quantum objects \cite{Duerr-FV-1998,Mei-CD-2001,Peng-IC-2003,Hornberger-CD-2003,Hackermueller-DM-2004,Arndt-PL-2005,Schwindt-QW-1999,Jacques-DC-2008,Yuan-ED-2018}, they consolidate the fundamental status of complementarity on the single-particle level.
+Complementarity thus constitutes a cornerstone of our modern understanding of decoherence as the consequence of the availability of which-way information -- i.e., of the manifestation of an object's particle character -- in quantum dynamical processes.
 As the considered object's size increases, which-way information is easier to assess, and interference phenomena therefore become ever more fragile \cite{Brune-OP-1996}, consistently with our everyday experiences in the macroscopic world.